 $ISO = (Compare-Object -ReferenceObject $Volumes -DifferenceObject (Get-Volume).Where({$_.DriveLetter}).DriveLetter).InputObject

-Now you need to go to the Boot directory and copy the contents to a USB flash drive using Copy-Item cmdlet:
+Go to the Boot directory and copy the contents to the USB flash drive using the Copy-Item command:

 Set-Location -Path "$($ISO):\boot"